19/04/2021 0 Comments

 In 1998, the husband obtained a position in Berlin, Germany.
 The wife gave up her full-time job where she had been earning $50,000.00 to follow him to Berlin.
 She was unable to work in Berlin.

 In 2001 the parties moved again when the husband obtained a position in London, England.
 The wife was again unable to work.

 At the time of separation in 2003, the husband considered himself to be retired.

 The wife started a court action for spousal support in August 2003.
 The husband took the position that no spousal support should be awarded.

 In 2011, the wife learned that the husband came out of retirement in 2006 because he had run out of money.

 The wife brought a motion for temporary spousal support in 2012, but the motion was not heard until June 2013.
 No spousal support was ordered as the husband had lost his employment in January 2013.
-The husband did not reveal at that time that he had in fact interviewed for a new position before the motion was heard and signed an employment contract two days before the motion decision was released.
+The husband did not reveal at that time that he had interviewed for a new position before the motion was heard and signed an employment contract two days before the motion decision was released.

 By the date of the trial, both parties had depleted the significant assets they had accumulated at separation.